 We are committed to building a more equitable and just world through thoughtful action and collaboration.
 The talents, ideas and innovations of all people make the goal to end world hunger possible.

 We will confront racism in all areas of our work, and we hope that you will join us.
-In the coming months we will share discrete actions we are taking to incorporate anti-discrimination values into our work domestically and internationally.
 We will work to amplify unheard and stifled voices and foster thriving, diverse cultures in our U.S. institutions and all initiatives for international development and crop breeding.